info-beamer/package-sdk/dev-mode/README.md

 ## Installation on Windows

-You need to install Python3 from here: https://www.python.org/downloads/windows/ When installing, be sure to select the option to include python/pip in your `%PATH%`.
-After that, start `cmd.exe` as Administrator and run `pip install watchdog`.
+You need to install Python3 from [python.org](https://www.python.org/downloads/windows/).
+When installing, be sure to select the option to include python/pip in your `%PATH%`.
+After that, start `cmd.exe` as Administrator (enter `cmd.exe` in the start menu, right click on "Command Prompt" and select "Run as administrator") and run `pip install watchdog`.
 This will install the watchdog module used to monitor file changes.

 ## Setting up your development machine